rohsingk/Coursera_Capstone-1/README.md

 # Coursera_Capstone
-Repository created for Applied Data Science Capstone
+This repository is for the Coursera course : Applied Data Science Capstone Project.